 What has been the most effective form of advertising for your business?

 Horizon has built a reputation amongst the government and the housing sector for delivering innovative and high-quality housing solutions.
 We manage to balance the core community aspect of our business with professional service, and our owners, funders, and partners appreciate that.
 We’ve also had success with awards, winning the UDIA Qld Awards for excellence three years running.
 The main avenue for marketing is to draw attention to these successes and the great outcomes for our clients.

 How important is social media to your business?

 Horizon has approached social media cautiously.
 The privacy of our clients is incredibly important to us, and so we need to be careful how we connect with them in the online environment.
 That said, we’re launching our social media platforms in the next few months.
 We think if managed carefully, it will provide us with a great two-way connection with our clients.

-What do you think the Federal or State Government could do to help make it easier for small business?
+What do you think the Federal or State Government could do to help make it easier for small businesses?

-The reduction of red tape and removing the multitude of compliance and reporting requirements, will also help, as these requirements impose significant costs on small business.
-Whilst compliance and conformity with regulations is crucial, we spend significant time reporting similar information to multiple entities.
+The reduction of red tape and removing the multitude of compliance and reporting requirements will also help, as these requirements impose significant costs on small businesses.
+Whilst compliance and conformity with regulations are crucial, we spend significant time reporting similar information to multiple entities.

 What are your plans to expand the business?

 The community housing sector is growing rapidly across the country, as governments switch from direct provision of social housing to procurement.
 The Queensland Government is looking to transfer the management of over 50,000 properties to not-for-profit providers like us, and we hope to secure a good proportion of that.
 We’re also working on developing more affordable housing through partnerships with the private sector.